-The Southern Land Office has evaluated the comments received and studied the potential environmental effects as described in this document and has determined that no significant environmental effects would result from the proposed land sale of this 640-acre tract.
-The tract does not have any unique characteristics, critical habitat or environmental conditions indicating it should remain under management by the Department of Natural Resources and Conservation.
+The Southern Land Office did not receive any comments from the public on this proposed sale.
+The potential environmental effects as described in this document have been reviewed and it has been determined that no significant environmental effects would result from the proposed land sale of this 640-acre tract.
+The tract does not have any unique characteristics, critical habitat or environmental conditions indicating it should necessarily remain under management by the Department of Natural Resources and Conservation.
 There are no indications the tract would produce substantially greater revenue to the Trust in the near future.

-The transfer of ownership of this 640-acre tract is not expected to have any significant effects on the human or natural environment.
+The transfer of ownership of this 640-acre tract is not expected to have any significant adverse effects on the human or natural environment.

 27. NEED FOR FURTHER ENVIRONMENTAL ANALYSIS:

-EIS More Detailed EA X No Further Analysis
+EIS More Detailed EA X No F urther Analysis

-11 110 1 Grand Finally one

-EA Checklist Approved By: Name: Richard A. Moore
+EA Checklist Approved By: Name: Matthew Wolcott

 Title: Area Manager, Southern Land Office

-Signature: /s/ Richard A. Moore oore Date : 8/31/10

-JOIE Date.
-0/31/10
+Signature: /s/ Matthew Wolcott Date: Sept 19, 2013